 An event of historical and cultural importance for the town of Andenne!
-The Cultural Centre of Andenne announces you its International Ceramic Market, which takes place every year on Whitsun weekend.
+The Andenne Cultural Centre is pleased to announce its International Ceramics Market, which takes place every year on Whit Sunday and Whit Monday.

 CERAMIC ART ANDENNE ended in June 2022